patricksavalle/devops-project-template/content/project-plan.md

 ### 4. Implementation (coding)

 Coding creates an instantiable image of the software application.
 De code defines the state space (type) of the application.
-The user-interactions define its actual state (instance).
+User-interactions define its actual state (instance).

 ## Product Stages